isaacnmm/pestpolicy-hugo2XX/content/posts/home-remedies-for-fleas/index.md

 [transmission of diseases](https://www.petmd.com/dog/parasites/4-surprising-[flea](https://pestpolicy.com/best-flea-carpet-powder/)-diseases-you-need-know)
 such as Tularemia, Tungiansis, Murine typhus, and Bubonic plague.
-*In summary, you can keep your cats, dogs (including dips, flea combs* *), and home being flea-free using simple home remedies that are effective and safe equally - control on the carpet and furniture - including killing flea eggs.�*
+*In summary, you can keep your cats, dogs (including dips, flea combs* *), and home being flea-free using simple home remedies that are effective and safe equally - control on the carpet and furniture - including killing flea eggs.*
 ## Details: 7 Home Remedies for Fleas - Natural Treatment
 ### 1. Dawn Dish soap
 To